-VORNADO REALTY TRUST 600,000 COMMON SHARES
+VORNADO REALTY TRUST

+COMMON SHARES OF BENEFICIAL INTEREST

-The selling shareholders of Vornado Realty Trust described under "Selling Shareholders" may offer and sell from time to time up to 600,000 common shares of beneficial interest of Vornado, in amounts, at prices and on terms to be determined at the time of sale.
-The common shares covered by this prospectus include up to 340,000 common shares that may be issued, at our option, upon the redemption of 340,000 class A units of limited partnership interest in Vornado Realty L.P. beneficially owned by the selling shareholders and 260,000 common shares issued by Vornado upon the redemption of units beneficially owned by the selling shareholders.
+The Selling Shareholders (the "Selling Shareholders") of Vornado Realty Trust ("Vornado") may offer from time to time up to 1,394,699 common shares of beneficial interest, par value \$0.04 per share ("Common Shares"), of Vornado, in amounts, at prices and on terms to be determined at the time of sale.
+Vornado will not receive any of the proceeds from the sale of the Common Shares being sold by the Selling Shareholders.
+See "Use of Proceeds" herein.

+The Common Shares covered by this prospectus include up to 658,874 Common Shares that have been or may be issued to certain Selling Shareholders, at our option, upon the redemption of 658,874 class A units (the "Units") of limited partnership interest in Vornado Realty L.P.
 Vornado Realty L.P. is the operating partnership through which we own our assets and operate our business.
-The units that may be or have been redeemed for common shares were issued in connection with our acquisition on January 1, 2002 of the remaining 66% interest in Charles E. Smith Commercial Realty L.P. that we did not previously own.
+The Units that have been or may be redeemed for Common Shares were issued in connection with our acquisition of a real estate portfolio from the Kennedy family on April 1, 1998 and with our acquisition on January 1, 2002 of the remaining 66% interest in Charles E. Smith Commercial Realty L.P. that we did not already own.
+We will acquire Units from the redeeming Unit holders in exchange for any Common Shares that we may issue to them.